Olmec colossal heads: Characteristics

-All of the heads are realistic, unidealised and frank descriptions of the men.
+All of the heads are realistic, unidealised and frank depictions of the men.
 It is likely that they were portraits of living (or recently deceased) rulers well known to the sculptors.
 Each head is distinct and naturalistic, displaying individualised features.
 They were once thought to represent ballplayers although this theory is no longer widely held; it is possible, however, that they represent rulers equipped for the Mesoamerican ballgame.
 Facial expressions depicted on the heads vary from stern through placid to smiling.
 The most naturalistic Olmec art is the earliest, appearing suddenly without surviving antecedents, with a tendency towards more stylised sculpture as time progressed.
 Some surviving examples of wooden sculpture recovered from El Manatí demonstrate that the Olmecs are likely to have created many more perishable sculptures than works sculpted from stone.

-In the late nineteenth century, José Melgar y Serrano described a colossal head as having "Ethiopian" features and speculations that the Olmec had African origins resurfaced in 1960 in the work of Alfonso Medellín Zenil and in the 1970s in the writings of Ivan van Sertima.
+In the late 19th century, José Melgar y Serrano described a colossal head as having "Ethiopian" features, and speculations that the Olmec had African origins resurfaced in 1960 in the work of Alfonso Medellín Zenil and in the 1970s in the writings of Ivan van Sertima.
 Such speculation is not taken seriously by Mesoamerican scholars such as Richard Diehl and Ann Cyphers.
-Genetic studies have shown that, rather than Africa, the earliest Americans had ancestry closer to Melanesians and Aboriginal Australians.
+Genetic studies have shown that, rather than Africa, the earliest Americans had ancestry closer to Ancient Paleo-Siberian.

 Although all the colossal heads are broadly similar, there are distinct stylistic differences in their execution.
 One of the heads from San Lorenzo bears traces of plaster and red paint, suggesting that the heads were originally brightly decorated.
 Heads did not just represent individual Olmec rulers; they also incorporated the very concept of rulership itself.